The evolution of data center interconnect (DCI) solutions

 Make the data center interconnect upgrade path simpler with the right open line system

-Instead of trying to decide whether to upgrade to 100G, 400G now or 800G later, enterprises can make the upgrade path simpler with an open line system that supports both 100G, 400G and 800G connectivity.
+Instead of trying to decide whether to upgrade to 100G or 400G now or to 400G or 800G later, enterprises can make the upgrade path simpler with an open line system that supports 100G, 400G and 800G connectivity.
 This opens the door to a lower total cost of ownership for data center interconnect operations and provides excellent flexibility.